 Enabling the career success of individual leaders, and their organizations, while working to advance humanity in the workplace.

-Rachel Woodman is currently serving her mission through consulting and adjunct instruction, but she doesn't want to stop there.
-She knows that how she can best improve the lives of those in the workplace is through a career in academia.
-Today, she is working towards admission into a doctoral program so that she can become a professor at an R1 university and commit to her mission full-time.
+Rachel Woodman is currently serving her mission through study and research as a PhD student, but she doesn't want to stop there.
+She knows that how she can best improve the lives of those in the workplace (and the success of their organizations) is through a career in academia.
+Today, she is studying Management Science and Linguistics at the University of Wisconsin - Milwaukee.

 Research Interests